123poopi/gravesoft-site/docs/guides/bypass-russian-geoblock.md

 ## Windows Download

-Russian users face an error when they try to download Windows ISO's from [Official Microsoft page](https://www.microsoft.com/software-download).
+Russian users face an error when they try to download Windows ISOs from [Official Microsoft page](https://www.microsoft.com/software-download).

 ### Error